cariad/thtml/docs/custom-themes.md

 # Custom theming

-A custom theme cane be specified as a dictionary in Python or YAML file on the command line.
+A custom theme can be specified as a dictionary in Python or YAML file on the command line.

-The following scheme applies whether you're passing a dictionary or a YAML file.
+The following schema applies whether you're passing a dictionary or a YAML file.

 ## Default theme